And no, it does not mean you are “more deficient”

 - keep irritants out

-- protect nerve endings underneath
+- protect the more sensitive layers underneath

-That means things can sting more easily.
+That means things can sting or itch more easily.

 Including magnesium.